Photos by Paul Baker, Stadium Journey

 All four schools represent in full force for the Beanpot, with rivalries switching like some reality show based on the day’s matchups.
 In addition to packed student sections in the balcony, alums and local fans come out to support their teams in great numbers.

-Crowds at the Beanpot annually total over 14,000 for both days, with capacity crowds of 17,850 not an unusual occurrence.
-While it’s usually possible to get tickets on the day of the event, the Beanpot features crowds that many NHL teams would kill for year in and year out.
+Crowds at the Beanpot annually total over 14,000 for both days, with capacity crowds not an unusual occurrence.
+While it is possible to get tickets at the last minute, it’s not recommended.
 For the best Beanpot experience, get tickets to the second Monday, when the championship is decided.

 Access 3

 Although there are many options for parking in the area around the Garden it can be quite expensive to park here.
-There is a 5-level garage located directly underneath the Garden which charges $54 for event parking.
-There are several surface lots and garages in the immediate area which range from $30-$50 on game night.
-Despite the Garden’s downtown location, there is little on-street parking to be found.
+There is a 5-level garage located directly underneath the Garden which charges $65 for event parking.
+There are several surface lots and garages in the immediate area which charge $35 and up for parking.
+There is little on-street parking to be found in the area.

 Over the years the TD Garden has undergone a great deal of renovation designed to improve flow into and around the venue as well as the creation of several new social gathering areas throughout the Garden.
 Some of these areas, such as the Rafters on Level 9, are among the most coveted tickets in the building.

-The Beanpot is a single admission event, with one ticket giving access to both games.
-Loge tickets are priced at $45, with balcony seats at $38.
-It’s a great bargain to see some of the top ranked teams in the country play some of their most meaningful games of the season.
+The Beanpot is a single admission event, with one ticket granting access to both games.
+Face value of tickets runs about $45-60.
+Tickets can go fast, and prices on the secondary market rise quickly as the tournament approaches.
 Look for deals on the second Monday, as fans whose schools are eliminated look to get rid of their unwanted tickets.

 An unfortunate side effect of holding a tournament at an NHL facility is that you will be paying major league prices for parking and concessions.
-Expect to pay $30-54 for parking around TD Garden.
-There are no discounts on concessions, and the prices here rank among the highest in the NHL.
+Parking at the North Station Garage will cost a staggering $65.
+Using parking apps to find spots in local garages and lots will reduce prices significantly, but you can still expect to pay $35 and up to park.
+There are no discounts on concessions for the Beanpot, and the prices at the Garden rank among the highest in the NHL.

 As mentioned earlier, taking the “T” to the Garden not only saves fans the aggravation of fighting the always-present Boston traffic, but is much more economical.
-A one-way ticket on the T costs $2.75.
+A one-way ticket on the T costs $2.40, eliminating the hassle of dealing with rush hour traffic and overpriced parking.
 The Commuter Rail drops fans off directly beneath the arena, and both the green and orange lines stop right across the street from the TD Garden.

 Extras 5

-Proudly displayed among the many championship banners and retired number banners that hang from the rafters of the TD Garden is a banner dedicated to the Beanpot.
-There is also a display on the concourse honoring the tournament and the previous year’s winner.
+Proudly displayed among the many Bruins and Celtics banners hanging from the TD Garden rafters are a pair of banners dedicated to the men’s and women’s Beanpot.
+There is also a display on the concourse displaying the Beanpot trophy.

 Final Thoughts

-Now in its 70th season, Boston’s unofficial hockey championship is the premier college hockey tournament in the nation.
-Having these four schools, all located within five miles of each other, competing annually would alone make for a compelling tournament.
-Add in the fact that these teams are regulars in the national rankings, and you have a dream tournament.
-The Beanpot is a bucket list item for any sports fan, whether or not you even follow college hockey.
+Boston’s unofficial hockey championship is the premier college hockey tournament in the nation.
+Consisting of four schools all located within five miles of each other, which are annually among the top-ranked teams in the country makes for a legendary event.
+The Beanpot is a bucket list item for any sports fan, whether or not you follow college hockey.